likekishore/likekishore/README.md

 - 💡 Competitive Programming: Solving algorithmic challenges to sharpen my problem-solving skills.
 - 🖥️ Front-End Development: Crafting web experiences with HTML, CSS, and JavaScript, including React projects.
-- 🐍 Python Enthusiast: Exploring Django framework for web development.
+- 🐍 Backend Development: Exploring Node.js framework for web development.
-- 🔐 Cryptography Algorithms: Unraveling the secrets of encryption and security.
 - 🐧 Linux : Embracing the power of open-source with Linux.
-- 🗄️ Diving into Databases: Understanding the world of databases to build robust applications.
+- 🗄️ Diving into Databases: Understanding the world of databases through postgreSQL and MangoDB.

 ## Connect with Me